Sarah Platt: The Platts vs Callum Logan

 In February 2015, producer Stuart Blackburn revealed that Sarah would embark on a relationship with Callum Logan, portrayed by Sean Ward, who is the ex-boyfriend of David's wife, Kylie Platt, portrayed by Paula Lane, and an enemy of David's.
 "David's got massive problems, because over the weeks Callum's taken a real liking to Max and Max is actually his biological son," Blackburn told ITV.
 "And he's got almost as many rights to Max as David does.
 On the seemingly good news front is the return of Bethany and Sarah, but very quickly Callum takes a real liking to Sarah.
 It's a liking that is returned, so huge problems for David!"
 Speaking to Digital Spy at the TRIC Awards, Ward said of the storyline: "It's quite exciting.
 That's the Coronation Street I remember with Sarah-Lou in it.
 For her to be back in it now and me to be dating her is a bit crazy for me, but very enjoyable.
 Tina is so professional.
 She said she was nervous for the first scene and then it's like she's never been away.
 And I think that's because of the family that we are on Coronation Street, that I've been accepted into.
 It is just so easy to slip back into it."
 Asked whether Callum's interest in Sarah-Lou is really genuine, he replied: "Half and half.
 I mean there's the element that it's David's sister and that's going to help Callum's way on the street, but she's very feisty and he needs someone to match him, and I think Sarah-Lou is the girl to do that."
 Speaking of the storyline in an interview O'Brien said: "I think it will be interesting to see a more daring side to Sarah.
 Because she had a baby quite young, she had to be more responsible back then.
 It's really nice to be working with Sean Ward.
 I'm sure people think it's funny that the second she walks in, she hooks up with the guy who will cause most problems with the family.
 "To begin with she isn't interested in Callum at all.
 It's only because David really gives her a hard time that it almost pushes her towards Callum.
 She even says, 'Don't tell me what to do or else I will do the opposite' because David is like 'You stay away'.
 She was going to stay away but David's attitude changes her mind!"
 Speaking of what Kylie's reaction to the Sarah and Callum relationship O'Brien said: "I don't know how Kylie is going to feel about the whole Callum situation.
 I think Sarah might be burning her bridges there.
 When Kylie comes back, they are an item.
 Can you imagine?
 'Hi, happy maternity, I am with your ex!'"
 O'Brien revealed that Sarah would continue to see Callum following their relationship being exposed, She said: "I think that's what she is hoping for!
 In her head she thinks they could play happy families – she's ten steps ahead!
 She's really torn.
 I don't think Sarah actually harbours bad feelings towards her brother anymore so it's difficult.
 She does say to Callum at one point that he's won and her brother has lost, so she does show Callum support.
 But I think she's trying to be neutral for David too."
 Sarah and Callum later break up and Sarah is furious to discover that Bethany has been delivering drugs on Callum's behalf.
-Sarah also later joins sides with David and Kylie following Callum threatening her and beating up her ex-boyfriend Jason Grimshaw (Ryan Thomas).
+Sarah also later joins sides with David and Kylie following Callum threatening her and beating up her ex-husband Jason Grimshaw (Ryan Thomas).